 Connectivity is King

 First we got 3G.
 Then 4G became all the rage.
 So it's only natural that sooner or later, 5G would come along and make headlines.
-And it did just that on the show floor in Barcelona, with talking up the potential of the latest leap in mobile connectivity.
+And it did just that on the show floor in Barcelona, with a panel of experts talking up the potential of the latest leap in mobile connectivity.

 For most, the words '5G' might translate to 'an iPhone that's even faster.'
 That, though, would be underselling the technology's potential, because 5G has the power to revolutionise more than just our mobile, and could help pave the way for driverless vehicles, improved medical services, and more robust business infrastructure.